logo for injury-settlement-guide.com

 Suzanne T. Pierce

-Don’t worry.
-If you have followed all the directions, suggestions and tips we have offered then you are on the right course to settling your claim.
-It’s best to wait at least two (2) weeks after you have sent the letter before you call the Adjuster.
-By that time you may have already heard from him and will be well into your oral settlement negotiations.
+Don't worry.
+If you followed all the directions, suggestions and tips we offer then you're on course to settling your claim.
+It's best to wait at least two (2) weeks after sending the letter before you call the Adjuster.
+By that time you may have already heard from him and be well into your oral settlement negotiations.

-If you haven’t heard from the Adjuster in about thirty (30) days definitely give him a call.
-If you get his voicemail don’t sound upset or anxious.
+If you haven't heard from the Adjuster in about thirty (30) days definitely give him a call.
+If you get his voicemail try not to sound upset or anxious.
 Just leave your name, the Claim Number and your telephone number.

 You can leave a brief message saying: